jpata/tthbb13/README.md

 TTH/TTHNtupleAnalyzer/python/MakeTaggingNtuple.py
 ~~~

-Do not forget to re-run the headergen step and recompile after changing the grooming settings/
+Do not forget to re-run the headergen step and recompile after changing the grooming settings.

 ### Grid Submission: